lowmess/stats/README.md

 ### App secrets

 This pad contains some secret keys which you will need to provide as environment variables.
-Use `dotenv` to do that in development, and `now` secrets to do it in production.
+Use [a `.env` to that locally](https://zeit.co/docs/v2/development/environment-variables/), and [`now` secrets to do it in production](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/).

 Here's the keys you need: